adrianferstera/HerkulexApi/README.md

 ```
 myServo.TorqueOn();
 ```
-Move the servo to its desired position between -159 deg and 159 deg:
+Move the servo to its desired position between -159 deg and 159 deg.
+(See P.25 in the manual):
 ```
 myServo.MoveServoPosition(-40, 500);
 ```